Mahdi-Kriaa/food_sales_prediction/README.md

 ### Exploratory Data Analysis
     - During the exploratory data analysis, a boxplot and histogram was visualized for each numeric datatype column.
-    - Also, a barplot was visualized for each categorical column.
+    - Also, a boxplot was visualized for each categorical column.
-    - This gave a good baseline for all of the numeric and categorical columns for univariate EDA.

 <p align = "center">